training.shoppinpal.com

 For those developers who are working across multiple nodejs projects, each with a different version ... you may end up running one of the projects using a version that wasn't meant for it.
 It can be tricky to remember and switch the version via nvm per terminal window/tab.
 Luckily this can be automated by leveraging the metadata from .nvmrc file in your projects.

-My solution isn't a solution generic enough but I mixed together the previous suggestions from this thread with stackoverflow to add the following for mac/osx in my ~/.bash_profile and it worked well:
+My solution isn't a solution generic enough but I mixed together the previous suggestions from this with stackoverflow to add the following for mac/osx in my ~/.bash_profile and it worked well:

 # change title name of tab in terminal